 24. Catch Up With Loved Ones You Haven’t Seen in a While

-Video calls aren’t the same as catching up in person, but they’re a heck of a lot better than liking the odd Facebook post.
+Video chats aren’t the same as catching up in person, but they’re a heck of a lot better than liking the odd Facebook post and letting social media just depress you further.

-Life is short, and ultimately, it’s people that provide it with meaning.
+Life is short, and ultimately, people are what provide it with meaning.

 25. Connect With a Therapist